MusaPtoleni/Html-jQuery-website/README.md

 # Html-jQuery-website
-In the site I showcase how jQuery can be implemented in a website
+In the site I showcase how jQuery can be implemented in a traditional restaurant website

 ### How to use the website.
 1. To hide an image click on one of the images